The Progressive Corporation research snapshot

 Rating

-High-quality insurer with strong underwriting, but not a low-risk entry
+High-quality insurer in a margin-normalization pullback, not a low-risk entry

 Trend status